-- Sum of internal angles as well external angle of a quadrilateral is always equal to 360o.
+- Sum of internal angles as well as external angles of a quadrilateral is always equal to 360o.

 - The summation of the internal side of a pentagon is equal to 540o

-- The angle made at the center of a pentagon formed by each side = 360o ÷5 = 72o.
+- The angle made at the center of a regular pentagon formed by each side = 360o÷5 = 72o.

-- Every individual angle of a pentagon = 108o
+- Every individual interior angle of a regular pentagon = 108o

-A standard formula can be used to describe the features of a polygon.
-Usually the polygons tested in GRE are triangles and quadrilaterals.
-The quadrilaterals that are highly liked by GRE are: parallelograms, square, rectangle and kites.
+The polygons usually tested in the GRE exam are triangles and quadrilaterals.
+The quadrilaterals that are highly liked by GRE question makers are: Parallelograms, Squares, Rectangles and Kites.

 BYJU’S will be glad to help you in your GRE preparation journey.
 You can ask for any assistance related to GRE from us by just giving a missed call at +918884544444, or you can drop an SMS.
 You can write to us at email@example.com.